 4. Arrange to have official transcripts sent to us from all colleges, universities, and post-secondary schools attended.

-5. Forward one letter of recommendation.
+5. Have one letter of recommendation forwarded to us.

 The letter preferably should come from a faculty member or counselor who knows your artistic and academic work well and understands your desire to become a working artist.